by Kelli Martinelli

 Far away and in between.

 Though they packed both the newborn and small gPants for the excursion to BC, at 2 months and 9 lbs, the newborn size is still proving to be the most effective for Rocket.
 Weight ranges and age guidelines are not hard and fast rules.
 So parents simply need to be mindful of how the fit is corresponding with the function (in other words, keeping the mess IN the gPant and not all over everything else).
 If baby still seems to be comfy in the newborn size and they’re doing their job, there’s no need to rush.
 The smalls will be there when she’s ready for them.
 But as Rocket is still in the newborn gPants, Jess and James needed to find a way to get more disposable inserts, since we don’t recommend using the cloth inserts inside the newborn gPants due to their unique design.
 The size small cloth inserts are prepped and ready, but they will wait and use them when Rocket is solidly in the small gPants.
-The disposable inserts have been working beautifully, and as a bonus, are well on their way to becoming usable compost.
+The disposable inserts have been working beautifully, and as a bonus, are well on their way to becoming usable compost (wet ones only).

 gDiapers are distributed in Canada, and we have an online shop specific to orders within Canada.
 The timing, however, wouldn’t be soon enough to get the inserts ordered, shipped and delivered to BC before Jess and James pack it in and head back to Mexico.
 Since gDiapers are not yet distributed in Mexico, we went ahead and accommodated the need with a shipment straight from my desk at gHQ to their home in the marina.
 We are hopeful that distribution directly within Mexico is in our future.
 But the timeline as of today is still unknown.
 One more wave to ride … when it gets here.